techidock/open-source/channel_area/README.md

 This is a simple Flask-based web application for calculating the cross-sectional area of water channels.
 Shapes are drawn as polygons that you can freely edit.

 Each dimension field lets you choose units in metres, centimetres or millimetres.
-All channel data is stored internally in metres so switching units only changes the way values are displayed.
+All channel data is stored internally in millimetres so switching units only changes the way values are displayed.
 Areas are reported in the selected units squared.
 The **New Channel** button opens a dialog containing all the options for creating a shape and adjusting its dimensions.
 An additional **Water Height** box sits beneath the canvas where you can specify how full the channel is, from 0 up to the maximum height of the selected shape.
 The height inputs show the current units next to the edit boxes.
 The shape is coloured grey above the water line and blue below it.
 Both the overall shape area and the water-filled area are displayed beneath the canvas.
 A **Silt Height** box lets you define how much sediment fills the bottom of the channel; this region is shown in brown and its area is also reported.

 ## Requirements